chsasank/chsasank.github.io/_drafts/deep-learning-crash-course-2.md

 But my model is not converging!

 > * Take a very small subset (like, 50 samples) of your dataset and train your network on this.
 > *  Your network should completely overfit on this data.
 If not play with learning rates.
-If you couldn't get network to overfit, something is either wrong with your code or you need to pick a powerful model
+If you couldn't get your network to overfit, something is either wrong with your code/initializations or you need to pick a powerful model.